588735/night/readme.md

 11. Change the domain name to whatever you want, but make sure to give us __100%__ credit in your Git fork or something.
 Click `Save` and close out the menu.

+NOTE: This is a fork of the original makers check them out!

 12. Next click on the link that was generated below `Configuration for (name of domain)`

 13. And you're done.
 Make sure to keep your Github updated with the most recent versions of Night.